 - and adding cardamom instead of vanilla.

 So in my book, these cupcakes have now been transformed into muffins.
-Of course, I realize that muffins technically aren’t supposed to be beaten with an electric whisk.
+Of course, I realize that muffins technically aren’t supposed to be whisked together but rather stirred together.

 Finish off with a Topping

 While they may not have frosting, these are best with a little topping on them.
 I really like using coconut flakes or pumpkin seeds, but my kids love them with the classic Swedish-style pearl sugar on top.

 Perhaps a more appropriate name for these muffins would be cardamom oat cupcake-muffins since they are kind of a hybrid between the two, but I am going with muffins.

 - 1/2 cup unsweetened plant milk (almond and oat both work well)

 - 1 teaspoon vinegar (apple cider or plain)

 - 1 1/2 cups oat flour (certified gluten-free if needed)